• Skip to primary navigation

 Jump to Recipe Print Recipe

-I can’t stop thinking about this naturally gluten-free Israeli eggplant salad.
-It’s so savory and warm and tastes amazing when served on top of pasta or even as a stand-alone side dish to a formal meal.
+I can’t stop thinking about this warm Israeli eggplant salad.
+It’s savory and cozy and tastes amazing when served on top of pasta, as a side salad with my homemade gluten-free naan, or even as a stand-alone side dish to a formal meal.

 Let me tell you where my obsession to make – and perfect – this eggplant salad began.